 Dr. Shetty received her BA from Columbia University and her MD from the University of Buffalo School of Medicine and Biomedical Sciences.
 Her psychiatry residency training was completed at Yale University, where she subsequently worked as a clinical faculty member before completing her child and adolescent psychiatry fellowship training at NewYork-Presbyterian Hospital (Columbia and Cornell Medical Centers).
 Dr. Shetty has received specialized training in a number of empirically supported treatments, including trauma-focused cognitive behavioral therapy, cognitive-processing therapy for PTSD, alternatives for families CBT, CBT for anxiety and depression, psychodynamic psychotherapy, as well as training in the assessment of autism spectrum disorders.

-Sarah Frankel, PhD, is an Instructor of Psychology (in Psychiatry) within the Division of Child & Adolescent Psychiatry at Columbia University and a licensed clinical psychologist at the Columbia University Clinic for Anxiety and Related Disorders (CUCARD).
+Sarah Frankel, PhD, is an Assistant Professor of Medical Psychology (in Psychiatry) within the Division of Child & Adolescent Psychiatry at Columbia University and a licensed clinical psychologist at the Columbia University Clinic for Anxiety and Related Disorders (CUCARD).

 Dr. Frankel graduated magna cum laude with her BA from Amherst College, where she majored in psychology.
 She received her PhD in clinical psychology from Vanderbilt University and completed a predoctoral internship at Duke University Medical Center.
 Dr. Frankel also completed a postdoctoral fellowship at the CARES Institute of the Rowan University School of Osteopathic Medicine.
 She then went on to complete a Ruth L. Kirschstein NRSA Postdoctoral Fellowship at the Aaron T. Beck Psychopathology Research Center at the University of Pennsylvania.